Jrue Holiday NBA Preview vs. the Raptors

-The Boston Celtics, with Jrue Holiday, take on the Toronto Raptors at 7:00 PM ET on Saturday.
+Jrue Holiday and the Boston Celtics match up versus the Toronto Raptors at 7:30 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.